jwjacobson/gfetch-cli/README.md

 ```bash
 just run
 ```
+If you don't have a valid token, your default browser will open for you to authenticate with the account of your choice when you enter a correspondent's email.
+You will also have to grant access to Gfetch in order to download your emails.
+I promise I'm not doing anything with them! (terms of service to be published soon)

 ### License
 Gfetch is [free software](https://www.fsf.org/about/what-is-free-software), released under version 3.0 of the GPL.
 Everyone has the right to use, modify, and distribute gfetch subject to the [stipulations](https://github.com/jwjacobson/gfetch-cli/blob/main/LICENSE) of that license.